EFFECTIVE DATE: June 1, 2023

 If you would like to find out more about the legal bases on which we process personal information, please contact us at firstname.lastname@example.org.

-We retain your personal information for as long as necessary to fulfil the purposes described in this Policy and/or our business purposes, or as required by law, regulation, or internal policy.
+We retain your personal information for as long as necessary to fulfill the purposes described in this Policy and/or our business purposes, or as required by law, regulation, or internal policy.
+We will delete or de-identify information when it is no longer needed to fulfill these purposes unless a longer retention period is required to comply with applicable laws.

 Cookies.
 Cookies are alphanumeric identifiers that we transfer to your computer’s hard drive through your web browser for record-keeping purposes.
 Some cookies allow us to make it easier for you to navigate our Site, while others are used to allow us to track your activities at our Site.